RussellLuo/validating/README.md

 3. Flexible

     - Validators are composite.
-    - Nested stuct validation is well supported.
+    - Nested struct validation is well supported.
     - Schema can be defined inside or outside struct.
     - Validator customizations are made easy.